“I’ll prove it to you!” exclaims Jack Kosakowski.

 It’s hard to disagree, for example, that a robust lead hand-off process should be implemented, that Sales and Marketing must define and agree the customer buying process and that they must communicate regularly.

-Other recommendations are more controversial.
+Other sales and marketing alignment strategies are more controversial.

 For example, potentially not every business will want to make both sales and marketing the responsibility of a single chief revenue officer.